dkaslovsky/GraphRole/README.md

 The extracted roles reflect structural properties of the graph at the node level.
 The nodes `0` and `33` (dark green) are central to the graph and are connected to many other nodes.
 Nodes `1`, `2`, `3`, and `32` are assigned to a similar role (red).
 In contrast, the roles colored as dark blue, light blue, and pink are found at the periphery of the graph.
 Notably, nodes need not be near one another to be assigned to the same role; instead nodes with similar properties are grouped together across the graph by their role assignments.

+Although not reflected by this example, weighted and directed graphs are also supported and will yield weighted and directed variants of the extracted features.

 ### Usage
 For general usage, begin by importing the two feature and role extraction classes:
 ```